-When Catherine was referred to SafeHouse Ministries by the Bradley Center, she was struggling with drug abuse, depression, and family issues.
+Growing up, both of Catherine’s parents used drugs, and her mother died from drug abuse.
+She spent a lot of time with her grandmother as a child.
+As an adult, Catherine was struggling with drug abuse, depression, and family issues when she was referred to a United Way partner agency.
 She was estranged from her family, and her father would not speak to her or let her see her two daughters, ages 13 and 2.